 Dart Frog Care Sheet

-All of the Dart frogs we offer, are captive bred and sustainably raised.
-This is very important, the reason being that wild populations of Dart Frogs are already on the decline due to habitat loss.
-The last thing we want are wild frogs to be removed from their ecosystem for the pet trade when captive-bred frogs are an ideal option.
+All of the dart frogs we offer are captive-bred and sustainably raised.
+This is very important, the reason being that wild populations of dart frogs are already on the decline due to habitat loss, disease, and .
+The last thing we want are wild frogs to be removed from their ecosystem to supply the pet trade.

 Picking the right enclosure is one of the most important decisions to make when considering keeping dart frogs.
 There are many options when it comes to what you can house them in.
 Temporary enclosures can be as simple as large plastic storage containers with clean and moist sphagnum.
-While healthy Dart Frogs can be raised this way, they are inefficient for maintainace, and not ideal long-term.
-We highly recommend taking the time to build a self-sustaining vivarium with live plants, automatic misters, and a microfauna!
+While healthy dart frogs can be raised this way, it requires regularly replacing the substrate, and is not ideal long-term.
+We highly recommend taking the time to build a self-sustaining vivarium with live plants, microfauna, and proper substrate and drainage layers.

-Commercial enclosures such as Exo-Terra and Zoo Med Terrariums are great choices but need slight modifications to be Dart Frog ready.
-When first building, it is a really good idea to try to fruitfly-proof the vivarium.
+Commercial enclosures such as Exo-Terra and Zoo Med Terrariums are great choices but need slight modifications to be suitable for dart frogs.
+When first building, it is a good idea to try to fruitfly-proof the vivarium.
 Aquarium Silicone can be used to fill gaps between the doors and lids, then sliced with a razor blade.
 (Stay tuned for an in-depth tutorial on this!)